flowscripter/docs/design/domain-model-concepts.md

 ##### Registry

-The registry is updated by extensions when they provide implementations of:
+The registry is updated by components when they provide implementations of:

 - payload types
 - item attribute keys